jakazmie/AIDays/KnowledgeMining/README_OLD.md

-# 03. Create Indexer for Unstructured Data
+# Knowledge Mining hands-on labs

 ## Cognitive search ##
 Cognitive search adds data extraction, natural language processing (NLP), and image processing to an Azure Search indexing pipeline, making unsearchable or unstructured content more searchable.
 Information created by a skill, such as entity recognition or image analysis, gets added to an index in Azure Search.